grokit/dcore/apps/notes_db/README.md

 - In the folder of the note, feel free to add files, images, etc.
 - The user is responsible for moving important notes to a different folder.
 Search will prioritize notes which are in the important folder.

+Addressed scenarios:

+- Just want to take a quick note that is searcheable later, want note sytem to automatically append date and file.
+Should be easy to add different tags for later search.
+- Support for long-lived articles as well as ad-hoc notes.
+- Search in body of notes, order match with metadata (similar to google: more likely to be a match if other high quality nodes refer it, ...).
+- Do not impose a lot of rules, let every note be a folder and user is free to add data to that folder.
+- Link between notes.
+- Easy to sync over git, mostly text files, other data (images, files) are not trapped in the system.
+- Keep todo list from single todo markers in disparate files.
+- Support todo list.
+- Can open from anywhere in console, easy for quick-edit.

 # File and Folders Organization

-	$root/ingest.md: All notes captured go there.
+	/ingest.md: All notes captured go there.
 Feel free to copy / paste from your favorite note capturing tool (e.g. Word or Google Docs).

+    ::::::TODO: replace low -> auto
-    $root/low/: Notes go there by default.
+    /low/: Notes go there by default.

-    $root/articles/: Move things there that are more important.
+    /articles/: Move things there that are more important.

-    $root/tasks/: Thins currently being worked on.
+    /tasks/: Thins currently being worked on.

-::::TODO: replace low -> auto

 # Note Format and Metadata Conventions